 Enterprises is involved in claims and litigation in the normal course of business.
 Management believes the applicable insurance coverage is adequate to cover costs of settlement and defense of such claims and litigation.

 Note 12.
 Total Net Asset Composition

-In addition to endowment funds, the Foundation also manages other non-endowed funds.
-The Foundation's total net asset composition is summarized as follows at December 31, 2018:
+In addition to endowment funds, the Foundation also manages other nonendowed funds.
+The Foundation's total net asset composition as of December 31, 2019, is summarized as follows: